-Here is a list of 13 Major Seaports in India:
+Here are the 13 Major Seaports in India:

 It is the largest port in India according to how much of cargo is handled.
 Kandla port is the first Export processing port in India.
 The significant imports that enter Kandla port are Petroleum, Steel and iron machinery, chemicals and also salt, textiles and grains.

 Today, the Kandla port is one of the highest profit earning seaports in India and the centre for exporting grains and importing oil.

 Constructed on May 26, 1989, the Jawaharlal Nehru port is entirely controlled by the Indian Government.
 This port handles 56% of the total containers and is one of the top 30 ports in India.
 The chairman of the Jawaharlal Nehru port is Shri Anil Diggikar.

 The Jawaharlal Nehru port was awarded the 'Port of the year' at the MALA awards, 2014.

 The principal exports from Jawaharlal Nehru Port are textiles, sporting goods, carpets, textile machinery, boneless meat, chemicals pharmaceuticals and imports are chemicals, machinery, plastics, electrical machinery, vegetable oils and aluminium and other non-ferrous metals.

 3. Mumbai Port (Largest Port of India)

 Located on the mainland of West Mumbai is the Mumbai port.
 It is the largest port in India.
 It is a natural harbour and is 10-12 metre deep.
 It handles around one-fifth of India's foreign trade.

 The Mumbai port is one of the busiest seaports in India.
 It plays a vital role in enhancing India's economy and trade affairs.
 The Mumbai harbour is also known as 'Front Bay', meaning gateway of India.

 The port mainly specialises in the import of petroleum products, liquid chemicals and mineral oil and imports consist of cotton textiles, leather, tobacco, manganese, machinery, chemical goods.

 4. Visakhapatnam Port, Andhra Pradesh